gbdeepa/PhData_interview/README.md

 >
 > Transformations completed:

             Mileage_range    : provides which range category the Vehicles falls into.
             Generic_fuel_type: provides Gas/Hybrid/Electric Category of Vehicles information.
             Vehicle_status.  : 'semi-new' values are populated based on themileage.
             Avg_miles_by_make: provides avg miles by the make and model of the vehicle.
             Vehicle Seller Table: vehicles_seller_information (6 columns)
             (Generate an additional seller table with the name, address and amount of vehicles listed for this particular seller.
 But only for the sellers that list 5 or more vehicles.)

 8)  **Final Load:**

-Mysql Database:airflow
+Mysql Database  :airflow
-Postgres Schema:public
+Postgres Schema :public
 Postgres target Table:vehicles_info_fact , vehicle_dim, seller_dim
-Audit Columns:insert_date
+Audit Columns   :insert_date